-Before opening those enticing seed catalogs with the beautiful photos, it is a good (actually great) idea to take stock of which heirloom tomato varieties performed well for you last year.
-Memories always seem to lean toward the extremes (it was a horrible variety that didn’t produce anything worth eating, or it was the best tasting, most prolific variety I’ve ever grown).
+Before opening those enticing seed catalogs with the beautiful photos, it is a good idea to take stock of which tomatoes performed well for you last year.
+This will help you make your selection based on the unique qualities of heirloom tomato varieties for your area.

 In general, the orange heirloom tomatoes tend to be sweet (much sweeter than yellow low-acid tomatoes).
 They often have a slight tropical, spicy flavor.
 This sweet, fruity flavor is why Sun Gold cherry tomatoes are so popular.
-From largest to smallest of the orange heirlooms:
+This photo shows my favorite orange tomatoes from largest to smallest:

 Persimmon Orange – I have always grown Persimmon, primarily because I have a taste memory of a Persimmon grown in 1999 as the best tomato I had ever tasted.
 It has never lived up to that intense flavor in subsequent years, but it is always reliably good.
 Attributes include: large, relatively late season, meaty, sweet to very sweet, disease resistant, good yields for a large tomato.
 Always a staple orange tomato for me.